j-fischer/rest-on-fire/README.md

 Additional information on the AsyncHttpClient can be found [here](https://jfarcand.wordpress.com/2010/12/21/going-asynchronous-using-asynchttpclient-the-basic/).

 ### Setup

-NOTE: The package is currently only listed on jCenter.
-The publication on Maven Central is in the progress and this note will be removed once the deployment to Nexus was successful.

 Releases are published to [bintray jcenter](https://bintray.com/bintray/jcenter) (package appear immediately after release) and then to maven central (require few days after release to be published).